-6 points Expedited Project Delivery 6 points Project is committed to the expedited project delivery schedule, programmed within the first two years of the FTIP, and its subsequent delivery requirements.
+6 points Expedited Project Delivery Project applicant is committed to the expedited project delivery requirements as described in the guidelines.
+6 points Project is committed to the expedited project delivery schedule, programmed within the first two years of the FTIP, and its subsequent delivery requirements.
 No documentation is required.
 All phases of project may be programmed.
-100 Total Points Available Potential Point Reductions -5 points Constrained in Regional Transportation Plan (RTP) Range Project will receive point reduction if the project is NOT on the "constrained project list" in the Factors RTP.
+100 Total Points Available

+Potential Point Additions